CardinalNow/TerraformWorkshop/challenges/10-sentinelpolicy/README.md

 }
 ```

-Save and commit the code to your reposistory.
+Save and commit the code to your repository.

 ### Run a Plan